Connecting to the remote HPC system Torch

 Telling the Difference between the Local Terminal and the Remote Terminal

 You can see that the prompt has changed after you log into a remote system.
-Let's take a closer look at the prompt after login: [NetID@log-1 ~]$
+Let's take a closer look at the prompt after login: [NetID@log-1 ~]$ (in this example) tells us that we are logged into the login node log-1 with the identity NetID.

-in the terminal when it is connected to the local system and the remote system will typically be different for every user.
+This change presents a small complication that we will need to navigate throughout this workshop.
+Exactly what is reported before the $ in the terminal when it is connected to the local system and the remote system will typically be different for every user.
 We still need to indicate which system we are entering commands on though so we will adopt the following convention:

 Being certain which system your terminal is connected to